 If you’ve got a DSLR, you can even go a step further and buy a $50.00 SparkoCam license to use it as a webcam by connecting it to your PC using the cable that came with it.
 There’s also a free version available, though it slaps a pretty large watermark on your video input.

 We’ve written in detail about how to set up all these options here.
 Unfortunately, as far as mounting your phone to your monitor, you’re on your own.

 Didn’t Make the Cut

 While testing, we ran across a few webcams that we just don’t feel comfortable recommending.
 Some of these are top sellers on Amazon!
-Here’s a few picks that we suggest staying away from.
+Here’s a few picks that we suggest staying away from, and why.

 MORE: Best Gaming Headsets